 Regarding the practical assignment, each module provides you with audio examples of how this work should be done.
 You can easily check whether your work is of equivalent standard, or perhaps even better.
 But to make sure that you are judging your work properly, as you will have to do when you are working professionally, your practical assignment also contains clearly written criteria by which you can assess your own work.
 We may share your submitted practical work with our other students and prospective students.

 Although your course is designed to be followed at a weekly pace, and it is recommended that you allow at least one week for each module, you may take your course at any pace you choose.
-You have up to two years from your enrollment date to complete your course.
+You have up to one full year from your enrollment date to complete your course.
+(All course materials can be printed, saved or downloaded to keep permanently.
+All course materials can be printed, saved or downloaded to keep permanently.)
 We don't expect anyone to take that long, but we allow that amount of time just in case.
 The whole point of your Audio Masterclass course is that it is measured and thorough.
 There should be no rushing, no looking ahead - just a rock steady pace and continual progress through to completion.The following courses are assessed and you may send in your work for consideration by Audio Masterclass: 1000, 5000, 5020, 5040, 5050, 5060, 5070, 5080, 5090, 5091, 5100, 5110.
 Other courses are not assessed and any information relating to submission is not relevant: 1000DVD, 1000DNL, 5100DVD, 5100DNL.

 Each practical assignment project includes an online submission form.
 The form will accept one file in WAV, AAC or ZIP format.
 If you want to resubmit before your assessment, then you can reupload your file and it will overwrite your previous submission.